Sign in →

 Ordering Guidance

-This test and DPYDQ / Dihydropyrimidine Dehydrogenase Genotype, Varies are both used to test for genetic variants in the DPYD gene that are associated with fluoropyrimidine toxicity.
-This test can detect rare variants in addition to common variants and is the appropriate test for diagnosis of dihydropyrimidine dehydrogenase deficiency.
-Additionally, this test is expected to have an overall higher detection rate than DPYDQ, particularly for individuals of non-European ancestry.
+This test and DPYDQ / Dihydropyrimidine Dehydrogenase Genotype, Varies both test for genetic variants in the DPYD gene.
+DPYDQ test is a targeted genotyping with a faster turnaround time and detects the common variants associated with fluoropyrimidine toxicity.
+DPYDZ test detects rare variants in addition to the common variants and has a higher detection rate than DPYDQ test, particularly for individuals of non-European ancestry.
+DPYDZ test is the most appropriate test for diagnosis of dihydropyrimidine dehydrogenase deficiency.
+DPYDZ test may detect and report variants of uncertain significance.

 Shipping Instructions